Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

 - He has hit a long ball in 14.5% of his games in 2023, and 3.8% of his trips to the dish.

-- O'Neill has had an RBI in 14 games this season (22.6%), including five multi-RBI outings (8.1%).
+- O'Neill has driven in a run in 14 games this season (22.6%), including five games with more than one RBI (8.1%).
 He has also driven home three or more of his team's runs in two contests.

-- In 33.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (6.5%).
+- He has scored in 21 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.